Is ADHD a Disability? Your Legal Rights at Work

 Adults with ADHD have certain rights that protect them in the workplace.
 But just what are these rights?
 How do you make the most of them?
 Here, we get legal answers from Robin Bond, a Philadelphia-based attorney, who has more than a decade of experience in employment law and who serves as an advisor to the national Attention Deficit Disorder Association.

 Are Individuals with ADHD Legally Protected at Work?

-For adults, the basic protection is the Americans with Disabilities Act, or ADA.
-This federal law, enacted in 1990, forbids companies with more than 15 employees from discriminating against disabled workers and requires these companies to make accommodations for these workers.
-These provisions may apply to some people with ADHD.
+For adults, the basic protection is the ADA.
+This federal law, enacted in 1990 and amended in 2008, forbids companies with more than 15 employees from discriminating against disabled workers and requires these companies to make accommodations for these workers.

 Not quite.
 The law requires reasonable accommodations.
 These are things that don’t pose an undue hardship to the employer — things that aren’t outrageously expensive or burdensome to the business.